informalsystems/sovereign-ibc/docs/DataRequirements.md

 ## Rollup WebSocket

-### `/subscribe_aggregated_proofs`
+### `/ledger_subscribeAggregatedProof`

+- Objective:
-- Subscribe to the rollup node's websocket and listen to aggregated proofs every time a proof is written for the rollup.
+  - Subscribe to the rollup node's websocket and listen to aggregated proofs every time a proof is generated and committed on the DA layer.
+  - Can obtain the latest DA height number (slot number) from the aggregated proof.

+- Priority: TBD

 - Status: Nothing available yet.

-### `/subscribe_events`
+### `/ledger_subscribeSlots`

+- Objective:
-- (Nice to have) Connect to the rollup node's websocket and subscribes to the ibc events.
+  - Connect to the rollup node's websocket and subscribes to the ibc events.

+- Priority: Low

 - Status: The `ledger_subscribeSlots` endpoint provides a stream of [`SlotResponse`](https://github.com/Sovereign-Labs/sovereign-sdk/blob/bd469c70fc1227a7785fb177a34de21bb6d5eb08/rollup-interface/src/node/rpc/mod.rs#L136-L149) type, encompassing the processed batches.

+- Remark:
-Within this, we gain access to a list of transactions and so on related events.
-However, for obtaining IBC events, it is necessary to implement a filter on the SlotResponse type to exclude non-IBC batches, txs and events.
+  - Within this endpoint, we gain access to a list of transactions and so on related events.
+However, for obtaining IBC events, it is necessary to implement a filter on the `SlotResponse` type to exclude non-IBC batches, txs and events.